azherullahkhan/silverbullet/cl6nv5quu01j89hnvfyxcba9p.md

-## Quick Intro to Python Scripting
+## Quick reference for Python Scripting

 Introduction to Python
 * Interpreted language